Arreon Harley-Emerson

 Project Manager & Equity Coach

-Alexander Nguyễn is a choral conductor based in Philadelphia, PA.
-He currently serves as the Associate Conductor of the Singing City Choir of Philadelphia and performs as a vocalist with various professional ensembles such as EVA Elevation and the Philadelphia Symphonic Choir.
-From the podium, Nguyễn is committed to ensuring equal representation in the choir room.
-He has dedicated much of his time researching music from non-western traditions and the influence of displacement on diasporic communities.
-This has included research on Vietnamese folk traditions such as ca dao, nhạc tết, and quan họ as well as the music of Trịnh Công Sơn, Vietnam’s most prominent songwriter.
+Alexander Nguyễn is an arts administrator, choral conductor, and singer based in Philadelphia, PA.
+He currently serves as the Associate Conductor of the Singing City Choir of Philadelphia and performs as a vocalist with various professional ensembles Philadelphia Symphonic Choir.
+From the podium, Nguyễn is committed to ensuring equal representation in the rehearsal room.
+He has dedicated his time to researching music from non-western traditions including Vietnamese folk traditions such as ca dao, nhạc tết, and quan họ as well as the music of Trịnh Công Sơn, Vietnam’s most prominent songwriter.
+Nguyễn also takes pride in spotlighting the influences of displacement in diasporic communities on music and storytelling.

 Nguyễn received his master’s degree in Choral Conducting from Temple University under the mentorship of Dr. Paul Rardin, Dr. Rollo Dilworth, and Dr. Mitos Andaya Hart.
-There he also worked as an Assistant Conductor/Chorus Master in the TU Opera Department.
 As a Southern California native, Nguyễn was raised in El Monte, CA and studied his bachelor’s degree in Choral Music Education at the California State University of Los Angeles with Robert MacNeil, Donald Brinegar, and Dr. Christopher Gravis.